|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This colorful, tangy relish is fantastic alongside holiday side dishes and a refreshing change from the usual cooked cranberry sauce.
+This colorful, tangy cranberry relish is fantastic alongside holiday side dishes and a refreshing change from cooked cranberry sauce.
 The orange is a classic flavor pairing with cranberry, and the apple adds a nice crunchy texture contrast.

 - 12 ounces (340 grams) cranberries (fresh or frozen)